-The International Youth Peace Forum: Global Youth Rising 2016 will be held this year from July 10 – 20.
+The International Youth Peace Forum: Global Youth Rising 2017 will be held in 2017 from July 10 – 20.

 Organisations, movements and individuals are invited to apply.